alejandro-perez/pyikev2/README.md

 The intent of this implementation is not to provide an outstanding performance or security, but to serve as a didactic and support tool for learning and/or research projects.

+Its design allows to create scripts to manually test other implementations (see test_protocol.py for examples of how IKEv2 exchanges can be processed)